-Barren-ground caribou are members of the deer family.
-In the fall, mature male barren-ground caribou have a striking white neck and mane and a distinct band along the flank separating the brown back from the white belly.
+Barren-ground Caribou are members of the deer family.
+In the fall, mature males have a striking white neck and mane and a distinct band along the flank separating the brown back from the white belly.
 Their colours are more faded during the winter.
-Compared to boreal caribou and northern mountain caribou, barren-ground caribou are smaller with shorter legs and a shorter face.
-Compared to Peary caribou and Dolphin and Union caribou, barren-ground caribou are larger and the velvet covering their antlers is brown instead of grey.
+The velvet covering their antlers is brown.
+The national assessment of Barren-ground Caribou as Threatened includes the Porcupine herd but the NWT assessment and listing do not.
+Since time immemorial, Barren-ground Caribou have had immense cultural, spiritual and economic importance to people in the NWT.

 Weight: Females, 85 to 135 kg (187 to 298 lb Males, 100 to 140 kg (220 to 309 lb)

 Report Barren-ground Caribou sightings to WILDLIFEOBS@gov.nt.ca